trentm/node-bunyan/README.md

 log.info({foo: 'bar', err: err}, 'some msg about this error');
                 // To pass in an Error *and* other fields, use the `err`
-                // field name for the Error instance.
+                // field name for the Error instance **and ensure your logger
+                // has a `err` serializer.** One way to ensure the latter is:
+                //      var log = bunyan.createLogger({
+                //          ...,
+                //          serializers: bunyan.stdSerializers
+                //      });
+                // See the "Serializers" section below for details.
 ```

 Note that this implies **you cannot blindly pass any object as the first